cocos-creator/docs-3d-deprecated/en/scripting/execution-order-component.md

 CompB update!
 ```

-When the component sequence `CompA` is above `CompB`, the output way be this way：
+When the component sequence `CompA` is above `CompB`, the output may be this way：

 ```
 CompB onLoad!